How To Hit A Pickleball

 While it’s important to have a relaxed grip, you also need to ensure that your grip is firm enough to prevent the paddle from twisting or slipping out of your hands.
 Find a balance between firmness and flexibility, keeping a constant awareness of your grip throughout the game.

-You may also like: What Is The Two Bounce Rule In Pickleball?
+You may also like: How Do I Smash In Pickleball?

 Perfecting the Ready Position